-8. To Fit Everything, Use a Wide-Angle Lens (Or Make a Panorama)
+3. To Fit Everything, Use a Wide-Angle Lens (Or Create a Panorama)

-There’s only so much you can fit into your lens when it comes to indoor spaces.
-With a prime or zoom lens, you’re going to have to take a few steps back before you capture both your subject and their surroundings.
+There’s only so much you can fit into your camera lens when it comes to indoor spaces.
+With a prime or zoom lens, you’re going to have to step back a bit.
+Then you can capture both your subject and their surroundings.

 You might not be able to do so because of the room’s size.
 In cases like this, use a wide-angle lens.

 If you can’t afford a wide-angle lens, make panoramas instead.
 Panoramas are a bunch of different photos stitched together in Photoshop.
-They’re great for people who want to create detailed compositions reminiscent of medium format photos.
+They’re great for people who want to create detailed compositions that resemble medium format photos.

 They’re also great for those who enjoy taking landscape-like photos of indoor environments.

-Backgrounds shouldn’t have to look appealing only.
-In addition to complementing your subject, they should reflect their personality in some way.
+Besides complementing your subject, backgrounds should reflect their personality in some way.

-This is much easier to do indoors because buildings are associated with homes which, in turn, have objects that play a big role in our personal lives.
+This is much easier to do indoors because we associate buildings with homes.
+They have objects that play a big role in our personal lives.

 If you’re planning to take indoor portraits, make sure you get to know your model’s space.
-Ask them what items they care about most, what part of their room they love the most, and what they enjoy doing in the comfort of their own space.
+Ask them what items they care about most.
+What part of their room do they love the most?
+What do they enjoy doing in the comfort of their own space?

 Using this information, position your subject in a way that will reveal both their expression and their favourite items.
 Including these things in the background will make your photos stand out.

-I also photographed the snow itself so that you, the viewer, would get a better idea of what she’s so curious about.
+I also photographed the snow itself so that the viewer would have a better idea of what she’s so curious about.
 I made the two photos into a diptych to tell a short story.

-Indoor photography is often challenging, especially when you don’t have a lot of experience with artificial light, backgrounds, and projects.
-If you start to notice frustration in yourself, just take photos next to a window.
+Indoor photography is often challenging.
+Especially when you don’t have a lot of experience with artificial light, backgrounds, and projects.
+If you start to feel frustrated, just take photos next to a window.

 Windows are the best source of natural light.
-They also make fantastic foregrounds and backgrounds, so you can never really go wrong with them.
+They also make fantastic foregrounds and backgrounds.
+You can never go wrong with them.